Probates – NOTICE OF AND ORDER FOR HEARING ON PETITION FOR DETERMINATION OF DESCENT

 In Re: Estate of

-Linda Louise Havener (Petitioner) has filed a Petition for Determination of Descent.
-It is Ordered that on October 31, 2017, at 9:00 a.m., a hearing will be held in this Court at the Washington County Courthouse, 14949 – 62nd Street North, Stillwater, Minnesota, on the petition.
+Judith A. Kavanagh, (Petitioner), has filed a Petition for Determination of Descent.
+It is Ordered that on November 14, 2017, at 9:00 a.m., a hearing will be held in this Court at Washington County Courthouse, 14949-62nd Street North, Stillwater, Minnesota on these petitions.

-The petition represents that the Decedent died testate more than three (3) years ago leaving property in Minnesota.
-The petition requests the Court probate the decedents last Will dated September 26, 2001, determine the descent of such property, and assign the property to the persons entitled.
+The petition represents that the Decedent died more than three (3) years ago leaving property in Minnesota.
+The petition request the Court probate Margaret M. Madigans lost last Will dated October 23, 2009, determine the descent of such property and assign the property to the persons entitled thereto.

-Any objections to the petition must be raised at the hearing or filed with the Court prior to the hearing.
-If the petition is proper and no objections are filed or raised, the petition will be granted.
+Any objections to the petitions must be raised at the hearing or filed with the Court prior to the hearing.
+If the petitions are proper and no objections are filed or raised, the petitions will be granted.

 Notice shall be given by publishing this Notice and Order as provided by law and by mailing a copy of this Notice and Order to each interested person by United States mail at least 14 days before the time set for the hearing.